Lucien Galtier

 Jean Baptiste Faribault gave Galtier a small log house in Mendota.
 Galtier used one corner of it as a bedroom and used the rest of it as a chapel.
 In 1842, following the collapse of the house, the settlers at Mendota built a more permanent chapel.
 The church, now known as Saint Peter's Church, is the oldest Catholic church in Minnesota.
 Much of the material were donated by Catholic men that Galtier had visited in logging camps on the Chippewa River.
 Galtier discovered that many of the Native Americans in the area were good singers, so he taught them to sing several songs that had been translated into the Sioux language.
 Galtier also conducted missionary trips to Chippewa Falls, Wisconsin, Hudson, Wisconsin, St. Croix Falls, Wisconsin, the new church in St. Paul, and traveled as far south as Lake Pepin.

 In 1840, Galtier became ill as a result of "bilious fever" and the hard work necessary to minister in a frontier area.
 He was treated in the military hospital at Fort Snelling, staying there two months.
 In May 1844, Bishop Loras transferred him to Keokuk, Iowa, where he remained only for a few months, long enough to build the first Catholic church in that location.
 In 1848, Galtier returned to Dubuque and subsequently traveled back to France without his bishop's permission, intending to quit the Dubuque Diocese for good due to his disagreements with Mathias Loras.
 Following an absence of two years from America, Galtier joined the Diocese of Milwaukee in 1847 and served at St. Gabriel's Parish in Prairie du Chien, Wisconsin, where he remained until his death in 1866.
 The white marble tomb of the priest can be seen in front of St. Gabriel's Church.

-Cray Plaza in downtown Saint Paul was originally named after him, as is the Galtier Society, a faith formation and service organization within the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
+Cray Plaza in downtown Saint Paul was originally named after him, as is the Galtier Society, a faith formation and service organization within the Archdiocese of Saint Paul and Minneapolis.